rontarrant/gtkDcoding/docs/_posts/2020-03-23-0105-dlang-ui-snippets-i.md

 this() {}
 ```

-In other words, we don’t really have a constructor.
-It won't always be empty, but for this demo, we don't need it to do anything.
-(In our next example, it'll be used for setting a static variable.)
+In other words, we don’t have a constructor.
+Not really.
 Note also that the constructor definition is in the part of the class marked private which means no outsider can call it.
 Why?
-Because the work of the constructor should only be carried out once during the life of the application and we don't want anyone calling it by accident and screwing up our nefarious plan.
+Because that way, no one can call it by accident.
 And why don't we want anyone to call it?

-Besides, we don't instantiate the `DSingleton` with a direct call to the constructor.
-We pass all requests for instantiation through a getter instead:
+Because we don't instantiate the `DSingleton` with a constructor call.
+We use this instead:

 ```d
 static DSingleton get()